Deividsv95/lms-monorepo/BACKEND/backend/README.md

 | Teacher | `teacher_demo` | `Teacher@123` |
 | Admin | `admin_demo` | `Admin@123` |

+Notes:
+- Passwords are case-sensitive.
+- In the frontend login screen, username is profile-assisted but password must be entered manually.

 ## Key Features

 - JWT auth returns `access` and `refresh` tokens